 Artwork that adds elements of chaos such as popular action or comic figures or wildly kinetic images may seem at first blush a distraction for pediatric patients.
 In reality, if these elements do entertain, their diversion is probably momentary, leaving kids bored and restless in the frightening confines of a hospital.
 Needless to say, adults are subjected to art that fails them on every level.

 Artwork that is engaging evokes the magical curiosity of childhood that never leaves us as adults.
-I have worked with Phoenix Children’s Hospital since 2008.
 Phoenix Children’s Hospital is one of the largest children’s hospitals in the United States with Six Centers of Excellence and a Level One trauma center seeing patients from all over the state of Arizona.
-The metaphor for the design throughout all of their spaces is “An Oasis in the Desert”, the vision of the project being to create a space that is emotionally supportive to a patient population with a very high acuity level and age range.
+The metaphor for the design throughout all of their spaces is ‘An Oasis in the Desert’, the vision of each project being to create a space that is emotionally supportive to a patient population with a very high acuity level and age range.
 Art that is engaging plays a major role in positive distraction.